synzen/MonitoRSS/README.md

 9. `maxFeeds`: The maximum amount of feeds each server is allowed to have.

 ###Database Selection
 I recommend leaving this on `sqlite3`.
-It can be set to `sqlite3` or `mysql`, however the bot *may* have connection failures after some time with MySQL. sqlite3 however should be working fine and is easy to work with since it doesn't require any credentials, and the database is created in the same directory as server.js.
+It can be set to `sqlite3` or `mysql`, however sqlite3 should be easier to work with since it doesn't require any credentials, and the database is created in the same directory as server.js.
 If you are working with a large number of servers, `mysql` may be the more ideal choice.

 Should you wish to try and use MySQL, it is quite simple.
 If you already have it installed on your system, `npm install mysql` in the server.js directory, set up your credentials in mysqlCred.json, change the `sqltype` to `mysql` in config.json, and you're done!